cenviity/jj/docs/glossary.md

 abandoned.
 Visible anonymous branches are tracked by the [view](#view), which stores a list of [heads](#head) of such branches.

-## Author date
+## <a name="author-date"></a>Author timestamp

-The author date of a [commit](#commit) records when the commit's changes were originally authored.
+The author timestamp of a [commit](#commit) records when the commit's changes were originally authored.
 It is set when the commit is first authored and usually stays the same when the commit is [rewritten](#rewrite).
-For a newly-created commit, the author date and [committer date](#committer-date) are usually the same, but they can differ after history-editing commands such as `jj rebase`, `jj describe`, or `jj squash`.
+For a newly-created commit, the author timestamp and [committer timestamp](#committer-date) are usually the same, but they can differ after history-editing commands such as `jj rebase`, `jj describe`, or `jj squash`.
 When using the Git [backend](#backend), this is stored as Git's native author date field.

 ## Backend